playgen/SUGAR-SocialGamification/doc/development/docker.md

 - [docker-compose.image.yml](#docker-composeimageyml): this has the configuration to pull the SUGAR image from DockerHub.
 - [docker-compose.build.yml](#docker-composebuildyml): this has the configuration to build SUGAR image from source.
+- [docker-compose.map-port.yml](#docker-composemap-portyml): this has the configuration to expose and map the sugar server to a port on the local machine.
 - [docker-compose.base.yml](#docker-composebaseyml): this contains all the shared settings for the SUGAR container as well as the database and inter-container links.

 #### docker-compose.image.yml